Jwhiles/marked-quotebacks/README.md

 The library also exports a css file under /dist/main.css which will make the quotebacks look the right way.
 Depending on how you build your website there are various ways to use the styles.
 I leave it up to you to work this out.
 You can also write your own css if you want the quotes to look different.

+## Notes / Known Issues

+* I wrote the regex that powers this by hand.
+It's probably wrong in lots of edge cases.
+* I've tried to use the same google favicon resizer API as the original quotebacks library, but it always returns 404s.
+I think I must be doing something wrong but I don't know what!